Better sleep and fewer depression symptoms are just two of the many mental health benefits of yoga, research finds.

 6. Yoga sharpens the mind

-A single 20-minute session of yoga sharpens the mind more than a comparable amount of walking or jogging, according to a study by researchers at the University of Illinois at Urbana-Champaign (Gothe et al., 2013).
+A single 20-minute session of yoga sharpens the mind more than a comparable amount of walking or jogging, according to a mental health study by researchers at the University of Illinois at Urbana-Champaign (Gothe et al., 2013).

 The study recruited 30 participants who were either asked to carry out 20 minutes moderate aerobic exercise or they were given a 20-minute yoga class.